spacemanspiff2007/sml2mqtt/readme.md

 ## Analyze

 Starting sml2mqtt with the ``-a`` or ``--analyze`` arg will analyze a single sml frame and report the output.
-It's convenient way to check what values will be reported.
+It's a convenient way to check what values will be reported.
+It will also show how the configuration changes the sml values.

 ```
 sml2mqtt --config PATH_TO_CONFIGURATION_FOLDER -a